pwhb/parthenon/kindness-saga/funogods/raw_draft.md

 "No shit, Sherlock," she muttered, but this time the words felt more like a connection than a dismissal.
 Her pink drink vanished in one swift gulp.

-"I'm not the one who you confront with in the class," she said, recalling something, "Why did you apologize to me instead of Professor Alexei?"
-I supposed she was right.
+"I'm not the one you confronted in class," she said, with a hint of recollection in her voice.
+"Why did you apologize to me instead of Professor Alexei?"

-"I think Professor Alexei wouldn't want me to apologize.
-The dialogues were Socratic in essence and I believe he appreciates them," I explained.
+"I believe Professor Alexei would appreciate our dialogues," I explained.
+"They were Socratic in essence"

-"Are you saying I was unnecessarily sensitive?" she returned a question.
+"Are you saying I was unnecessarily sensitive?" she challenged.
+Even I wouldn't miss her eyebrows.

-"Of course, not," I replied immediately, "I'd love someone to help me refine my words, too.
-Actually were there someone to improve my arguments, our dialogues wouldn't have been that awkward."
+"Not at all," I replied immediately.
+"I'd welcome someone helping me refine my arguments.
+In fact, constructive feedback made our dialogues less... awkward."

-"I can't imagine how annoying you would be, hadn't you struggled with social anxiety," she complained.
+"I can't imagine how insufferable you'd be without social anxiety," she complained.
 I deserved it.

-"Well, welcome to my world.
-I have to hear my unfiltered thoughts, not restrained by social anxiety, all the time," I confessed.
+"Welcome to my internal monologue," I confessed with a slight, self-deprecating smile.
+"Unfiltered thoughts, unrestrained by social frictions."

-"I suppose it must be awful," she sounded sympathetic.
+"I suppose it must be exhausting," she said, her tone softening with an unexpected sympathy.
+I nodded.

-"It's."

-"My name is Seraphine," she introduced herself, "in case you didn't know already.
-What kind of a name is Science?
-I mean no offense but who name their child Science?"
+"My name is Seraphine," she introduced herself, and then continued with a hint of challenge in her tone.
+"What kind of name is Science?
+I mean no offense, but who names their child Science?"

-"A scientist mother," I replied, thinking of mom's warm smiles, "She just loves Science so much."
+"A scientist who loved her work more than anything else," I replied, a memory of my mother's heart-warming smile crossing my mind.

-"I'm sorry," she apologized, "I mean it's just weird.
-Don't you hear the same comment frequently?"
+"I'm sorry," she backtracked, "I didn't mean to be insensitive.
+It's just... unusual."

-"Actually, no. I'm too socially anxious to introduce myself," I explained, "People rarely get to know my name.
-At least, apart from those that deal with paperwork.
-Well, I have my ID to convince them and they don't want to have anything to do with someone like me either."
+"Actually, most people never learn my name," I explained.
+"Social anxiety ensures I rarely introduce myself.
+Even paperwork interactions are minimal—I have my ID anyway, don't I?
+Nobody usually want anything to do with someone like me either."

-"I'm sorry for having been rude," she replied, taking back her words, "I mean I chose to do something with you every time I decided to defend Professor Alexei.
-I understand you never meant to be annoying.
-I think I was projecting my own self-hatred onto you unnecessarily.
-I'm sorry about it, too."
+"I'm sorry for being rude," she apologized.
+I felt her earlier defensiveness melting away.
+"I suppose I was projecting my own insecurities onto you.
+I understand you never meant to be difficult."

-"No, it's okay.
-You don't have to be sorry."
+"It's okay," I assured her, sensing a tender shift in our interaction.

-"Do you have a last name?"
+"Do you have a last name?" she asked, with a hint of invitation for a genuine friendship.

-"Yes, Science Kristensen.
-My mom was Alma Kristensen."
+"Science Kristensen," I replied.
+"My mother was Alma Kristensen."

-"That's why I noticed you had a Scandinavian accent.
-My name is Seraphine Arthur Clair.
-My dad was Arthur Arthur Clair.
-He used to be Professor Alexei' professor.
+"Ah, that explains the Scandinavian accent," she nodded.
+"I'm Seraphine Clair.
+My father, Arthur Clair, used to be Professor Alexei's mentor.
 They worked together for a decade."

-"It explains why you wanted to defend Professor Alexei," I replied, understanding her intent finally.
+"That explains your dedication to defending him," I said, finally understanding the deeper context.

-"I suppose it does."
+"I suppose it does," she agreed, with a subtle smile that finally made me feel comfortable.

+I realized sometimes you would have to touch the grass for the beginning of a beautiful friendship, that no books could offer.
+I believed the stars in the moonless sky smiled upon us.